-Jewish Heritage in Morocco
+Jewish legacy in Morocco

 Morocco is a country that holds many surprises, no wonder so many travelers fall in love with it and they cannot resist to visit it over and over.
 The great historic legacy goes from roman ruins to imponent medieval Kasbahs.

 The interesting Jewish legacy cannot be overlooked, and it is a great example of how both cultures cohabitated in the past and in the present, what makes Morocco a unique country in the Arab world.
 The Jewish community in Morocco is the oldest and the largest of northern Africa.

 The presence of a Jewish community in Morocco can be traced back to the year 70 a.C and even if their history in the country has, sadly, black chapters it has nothing to do with the centuries of persecutions they lived in Europe.

 During WWII Morocco became for many a beacon of hope because while being a French protectorate the sultan Mohamed V refused to implement the antisemitic laws enacted by the disgraceful Vichy government.